alethiomics/pubmed/README.md

-# Nextflow template pipeline for webscraping by genes
+# A Nextflow pipeline to webscrape Pubmed results by genes

 This repo can be used as a template Nextflow pipeline that parallelise processes by gene IDs.

-At the same time this repo contains a pipeline to webscrape a number of gene specific publications from Pubmed.

-In the `prepare` step genes are downloaded from `Ensembl biomart`.

 ## Pipeline

-The template pipeline consists of three steps:
+The pipeline consists of three steps:

 ![](pubmed.png)

+1. `prepare`: Download gene list from Ensembl Biomart.

-where `analyze` step is parallalised by gene names/ids.
+2. `analyze`: Webscrape Pubmed for publications related to each gene.
+This step is parallelised by gene names/ids.

+3. `summarize`: Aggregate and format the results.

 ### maxForks in `analyze` process